Compact and programmable large-scale optical processor in free space: Methods

-Quantum walks are realised as a sequence of space-dependent translations and coin rotations.
+Quantum walks are realized as a sequence of space-dependent translations and coin rotations.
 With the definition provided in Eq.~\eqref{eq:tx}, these operators exhibit translational symmetry.
-In our encoding, the translations are implemented by LCMSs known as $g$-plates, acting as standard polarisation gratings, while the coin rotations are implemented with standard waveplates~\cite{Derrico20}. $g$-plates are thin structured media whose optical action is described by a space-dependent Jones matrix:
+In our encoding, the translations are implemented by LCMSs known as $g$-plates, acting as standard polarization gratings, while the coin rotations are implemented with standard waveplates~\cite{Derrico20}. $g$-plates are thin structured media whose optical action is described by a space-dependent Jones matrix:

 If $\Lambda=2\pi/\Delta k_{\perp}$, a $g$-plate couples neighbouring modes as defined in Eq.~\eqref{eqn:opticalmodes}.
 Devices coupling modes along the $y$ direction have an analogous form.
-A quantum walk, either in 1D or 2D, is implemented by cascading multiple such devices to realise the required steps~\cite{Derrico20}.
+A quantum walk, either in 1D or 2D, is implemented by cascading multiple such devices to realize the required steps~\cite{Derrico20}.
 If diffraction can be neglected, the overall action of $N$ devices can be modeled as a complex, space-dependent transformation:

 where $J_i$ represents the Jones matrix of the $i$-th plate (with the $xy$ dependence omitted for brevity).
 Defining $\mathcal{U}(x,y) = J_N \cdot J_{N-1} \cdot \dots \cdot J_1$, one obtains the expression in Eq.~\eqref{eqn:digonal}.